 Erin E. Adams

-Erin E. Adams, author of Edgar and Lefty award-nominated Jackal, is a first-generation Haitian American writer and theatre artist.
+Erin E. Adams, the author of Edgar and Lefty award-nominated Jackal, is a first-generation Haitian American writer and theatre artist.
 A 2022 Kimbilio Fellow, she received her B.A. with honors in Literary Arts from Brown University her M.F.A. in Acting from The Old Globe and University of San Diego Shiley Graduate Theatre Program and her M.F.A. in Dramatic Writing from NYU Tisch School of the Arts.
 An award-winning playwright and actor, Adams has called New York City home for the last decade.
 Jackal is her first novel.
 Twitter/Instagram and/Facebook: @iameeadams www.erineadams.com

 Linda D. Addison